 A dynamic address table entry contains two items: MAC address and its corresponding switch port.
 The dynamic address table is volatile.
-The dynamic address entry begins to age once it is added; it will be purged if it isn't renewed in a specified time length, which is defined as aging time.
+The dynamic address entry begins to age once it has been added; it will be purged if it isn't renewed in a specified length of time, which is defined as aging time.

-The aging time ranges from 0 to 630 seconds for this switch family.
+The aging time ranges from 0 to 3825 seconds for this switch family.